Persistent Software Combining: Blocking Combining and Recoverability

 We next explain the role of each of the persistence instructions of \PBcomb.
-If the \pwbi\ instructions of lines~\ref{alg:pbcomb:persist_MemState} and~\ref{alg:pbcomb:persist_MIndex} do not exist at a system crash, a process will have no way at recovery time to find the current state of the object, or its response.
-Additionally, a \pfencei\ (line~\ref{alg:pbcomb:sync_MemState}) must exist between these \pwbi s, for the following reason.
-Assume that a crash occurs just after the \pwbi\ of line~\ref{alg:pbcomb:persist_MIndex}.
-If no \pfencei\ exists between these \pwbi s, the \pwbi\ on $MemState[MIndex]$ could be delayed and thus, the contents of $MemState[MIndex]$ may have been partially persisted, at the time of the crash.
-(This is possible because $MemState[MIndex]$ may be stored in more than one cache line.)
-Assume that the new state (i.e. $MemState[MIndex].st$) has been persisted before the crash.
-Consider a request $req$ that has been served by the combiner $p$ and let $q$ be the initiator of $req$.
-Assume that the $Deactivate[q]$ bit has not been persisted before the crash.
-As $Request$ has been persisted before the crash, at recovery time, the condition of line~\ref{alg:pbcomb:recovery:rec-not-announced} evaluates to false for $req$, whereas that of line~\ref{alg:pbcomb:recovery:rec-not-Applied} evaluates to true and $req$ is erroneously re-executed (line~\ref{alg:pbcomb:recovery:perform-req}).
+If the \pwbi\ instructions of lines~\ref{alg:pbcomb:persist_MemState} and~\ref{alg:pbcomb:persist_MIndex} do not exist, a thread will have no way, at recovery time, to find the current state of the object, or its response.
+Additionally, a \pfencei\ (line~\ref{alg:pbcomb:sync_MemState}) must exist between these \pwbi s: Assume that a crash occurs just after $\mathit{MIndex}$ has been persisted (line~\ref{alg:pbcomb:persist_MIndex}).
+If no \pfencei\ exists between the \pwbi s of lines~\ref{alg:pbcomb:persist_MemState} and~\ref{alg:pbcomb:persist_MIndex}, then the \pwbi\ on $\mathit{MemState[MIndex]}$ could be delayed and thus, the contents of $\mathit{MemState[MIndex].st}$ may be partially persisted, at the time of the crash.
+(Note that $\mathit{MemState[MIndex]}$ may be stored in more than one cache line.)
+Consider a request $\mathit{req}$ by a thread $\mathit{q}$ that has been served using $\mathit{MemState[MIndex].st}$ and assume that the part of the state reflecting $\mathit{req}$'s updates, has not been persisted before the crash.
+Assume that the $\mathit{Deactivate[q]}$ bit of $\mathit{MemState[MIndex]}$ has been persisted before the crash.
+Then, at recovery time, the value of the last bit of $\mathit{seq}$ is the same as $\mathit{MemState[MIndex].Deactivate[p]}$, and $\mathit{req}$ responds (line~\ref{alg:pbcomb:recovery:rec-applied}), thus violating durable linearizability.

 Assume now that the \psynci\ of line~\ref{alg:pbcomb:sync_MIndex} is missing.
-Consider an execution where $req$ is a $request$ that has been applied by a combiner $p$, and let $q$ be the initiator of $req$.
-Assume that just after $p$ releases the lock, $q$ completes by returning the response for $req$ (line~\ref{alg:pbcomb:return}).
-If a crash occurs, it may happen that $MIndex$ has not yet been persisted before the crash.
-In this case, after the system restarts, the simulated object returns in some earlier state where $req$ was not yet applied violating durable linearizability.
+Consider an execution where a request $\mathit{req}$ by a thread $\mathit{q}$ has been applied by a combiner $\mathit{p}$.
+Assume that after $\mathit{p}$ releases the lock, $\mathit{q}$ responds for $\mathit{req}$ (line~\ref{alg:pbcomb:return}).
+Then, if a crash occurs, it may happen that $\mathit{MIndex}$ has not yet been persisted before this crash.
+At recovery, the object returns in some earlier state, thus violating durable linearizability.